Givaudan

 Givaudan S.A. (/fr/) is a Swiss multinational manufacturer of flavours, fragrances and active cosmetic ingredients.
-As of 2008, it was the world's largest company in the flavour and fragrance industry.
+As of 2025, it was the world's largest company in the flavour and fragrance industry.

 Overview

 The company's scents and flavours are developed for food and beverage makers, and also used in household goods, as well as grooming and personal care products and perfumes.

 The company has two business segments, "Taste & Wellbeing", pertaining to the manufacture of flavors for the food and beverage industry; and "Fragrance & Beauty", which manufactures fragrances for cosmetics, household products, personal care products, and fine fragrance, in addition to fragrance ingredients.

 Givaudan's flavours and fragrances are usually custom-made and sold under confidentiality agreements.
-Givaudan uses ScentTrek, a technology that captures the chemical makeup of smell from living plants.
+Givaudan uses a patented technology that captures the chemical makeup of smell from living plants.
 The company has locations in Europe, Africa and the Middle East, North America, Latin America and Asia Pacific.
-In 2024, Givaudan had sales of CHF 7.4 billion.
+In 2025, Givaudan had sales of CHF 7.4 billion.
 It is one of Switzerland's 30 biggest listed companies in terms of market capitalization.
-In 2021, Givaudan placed first on FoodTalks' Global Top 50 Food Flavours and Fragrances Companies list.